Test in a live environment

 Form1 UI with Label added

-Next, drag and drop one text box (to show the file path), three buttons (one for browsing the files, one for reading pdf files using IronPDF, and the third button for "Clear the Text" fields), and one RichTextBox (for reading and displaying the file contents).
+Next, drag and drop one text box (to show the file path), three buttons (one for browsing the files, one for reading PDF files using IronPDF, and the third button for "Clear the Text" fields), and one RichTextBox (for reading and displaying the file contents).

 Set the "Read Only Property" for the TextBox and RichTextBox to "False".
 This is so that users can only read the contents and file path.

-Form1 fulled designed
+Form1 fully designed

 Double-click on the "Browse" button and the following window will appear: